livingdocsIO/documentation/content/reference-docs/project-config/settings.md

 If you activate the translation feature, then the `language` metadata plugin on a document will contain a `groupId`.
 You can use this in the `languageGroupId` parameter of the [Publication Search public API](https://edit.livingdocs.io/public-api) (under "Search Publications") call to retrieve all translations of a document.

 ## Integrations
-*has UI support*

-Since integrations typically require a correct connection to be establised we strongly advise to use our UIs under "Project Setup" to set them up.

 In general all integrations are under the `integrations` key.
 We still have some legacy markup where the integration is directly on the root (`desknet`), but this will be moved in the future.